sansankarg/sansankarg/README.md

 # 💫 About Me:
-I am a motivated engineering student.l like to<br>code, DIY, cook and travel.
+I am a motivated engineering student. l like to<br>code, DIY, cook and travel.

 ## 🌐 Socials: